 Now collect the cards, making sure they remain in the same order as they were when you dealt them.
 Arrange them on a table face up again, in rows of four.
 It is essential that you maintain the same order; the first card you placed on the table in rows of three must be the first card you place on the table in rows of four; likewise the last card must remain last.
-The only difference is where it lies on the table.
+The only difference is the column layout.
 Ask your friend again what column the card is in; call that number β .

 In your head, compute $4\alpha - 3\beta$.
 If this number does not lie between 1 and 12 inclusive, add or subtract 12 until it is.
 Call the result x.
-Starting with the first card, and following the order in which you laid the cards on the table, count to the xth card.
+Starting with the first card, and following the order in which you laid the cards on the table, count to card #x.
 This will be the card your friend chose.